 Solemnity of Christ the King

-What does it mean to be king?
 Both in the first reading and the psalm, we’re presented with the moving image of a good shepherd.
-We’re told that the kingship of Christ is a reign of care and compassion.
-Like a conscientious shepherd watching over his flock, so too does the Lord care for us, his sheep.
+Like a conscientious shepherd watching over his flock, so too does Christ the King care for his people.
+Care for us.
+For you and for me.
 Not only does he stand up in the middle of his scattered sheep, keeping all of us in view, but he also guides us to fresh and green pastures and streams of restful waters to revive our drooping spirits.
-He is careful even to ensure that every individual sheep is looked after according to its particular needs.
-The sick have their wounds tended to.
-The healthy are cared for so that they do not fall ill.
+He is careful even to ensure that each individual sheep is looked after according to its particular needs.
+The sick have their wounds tended.
+And the healthy receive the care they need to avoid falling ill.

-If this is how Christ exercises his authority as king, then we become authentic subjects of his–we truly submit to his reign–only to the extent that we are willing to behave like members of his flock.
-Only to the extent that we are willing to become his sheep.
-To hear and to follow his voice as he leads us to pasture.
-To submit to his healing hands, as he binds our wounds and keeps us safe from harm.
+If this is how Christ exercises his authority as king, then we become good Christians only by behaving like true members of his flock.
+Only to the extent that we are willing to hear and follow his voice as he leads us to the green pastures of the Bible, for example.
+To take time to read and pray over the scriptures.
+Allowing them to comfort and to challenge us.
+And to submit ourselves to the Lord’s healing hands, as he gently mends our broken hearts, and invites us to forgive those who may be responsible for breaking them.

-It is especially to those of us who may find ourselves in such distressing circumstances that our readings today offer much needed consolation.
-If the world does not fulfill you, then come to Christ, the Good Shepherd.
-Heed his voice.
+It is especially to those of us who may find ourselves in such distressing circumstances that our readings offer much needed consolation.
+If the world does not fulfil you, then come to Christ the Good Shepherd.
+Christ the merciful King.
+Listen to his voice.
 Become his sheep.
 Let him lead you to where you need to go.
+For, as the second reading tells us, just as all die in Adam, so all will be brought to life in Christ.

 But that’s not all.
-There’s something more in our readings today.
-Something deeply surprising.
-What is it that distinguishes the sheep that belong to Christ the Shepherd-King?
-What is it that sets them apart from all others?
-In the parable that Jesus tells in the gospel–the parable of the Last Judgment–what is the distinctive characteristic that separates the sheep from the goats–those on the right side from those on the left?
-Quite amazingly, the true sheep of the shepherd are those who have themselves acted, not just as sheep, but also as shepherds.
-In a mysterious way, they who are sheep have actually cared for the Chief Shepherd himself.
+For just as teachers don’t just teach, but also give tests and set examinations for their students, so too does the Good Shepherd judge his sheep.
+And what is the one thing that distinguishes the sheep that belong to Christ the Shepherd-King?
+How do they pass his test?
+According to the gospel parable the true sheep of the shepherd are those who follow his example.
+Those who behave not just as sheep, but also as shepherds as well.
+Those who make efforts to care for those most in need.
+And, by doing this, they actually end up caring for the Chief Shepherd himself.
 For I was hungry and you gave me food; I was thirsty and you gave me drink; I was a stranger and you made me welcome...
-And they have managed to do this–to shepherd the Chief Shepherd–by showing compassion to those around them who are most in need.
 In so far as you did this to one of the least of these brothers of mine, you did it to me.

 The implication for us is clear.
-We only become true sheep of the shepherd’s flock, true subjects of Christ’s kingdom, to the extent that we ourselves are willing to care for the least ones in our midst.
-Not just those whose stomachs need to be filled, but also those who long for a listening ear and a reassuring touch.
-Not just those imprisoned behind bars of iron, but also those bound by various addictions.
-Not just those afflicted by diseases of the body and the mind, but also those who have fallen victim to the illnesses of society–to selfishness and greed and apathy.
+We become true sheep of the shepherd’s flock, true followers of Christ the King, only to the extent that we ourselves are willing to care for the least ones in our midst.
+Not just those whose stomachs need to be filled, but also those who may long for a listening ear and a reassuring touch.
+Not just those imprisoned by bars of steel, but also those trapped in emotional and spiritual cages.
+Bound by regrets of the past, addictions in the present, and anxieties for the future.
+Not just those afflicted by diseases of the body and of the mind, but also those who, like the Rohingya in Myanmar, the starving people of Yemen, the homeless poor here in Singapore, have fallen victim to the illnesses of society.
+To selfishness and greed.
+To anger and violence and apathy.